openlegend/core-rules/core/src/06-wealth-equipment/01-chapter-six.md

 >
 > Tech Levels provide a simplified way of defining the technology available to a given society.
 Open Legend uses the following four tech levels to broadly categorize the technological advances that a society can make:
 >
+> ___
-> TL 0 - Stone Age, Bronze Age, Iron Age, Medieval Age
+> * **TL 0** - Stone Age, Bronze Age, Iron Age, Medieval Age
-> TL 1 - Modern Age
+> * **TL 1** - Modern Age
-> TL 2 - Near Future (mechs, cyborgs, laser weapons)
+> * **TL 2** - Near Future (mechs, cyborgs, laser weapons)
-> TL 3 - Far Future (intergalactic space travel, nanotechnology, quantum-powered technology)
+> * **TL 3** - Far Future (intergalactic space travel, nanotechnology, quantum-powered technology)
 >
 > When planning a campaign, the GM can specify which tech level (or levels) the campaign will use.
 For example, a typical sword and sorcery campaign would be set at tech level 0, while a steampunk campaign would probably use a good mix of tech levels 0 and 1.
 >
 >
 > **Mixing Tech Levels**
 > You may encounter situations in which one group has a significant technological advantage over another group, such as an intergalactic empire (tech level 3) waging war upon a primitive civilization (tech level 0).
 In cases like these, the GM may assign blanket advantage or disadvantage to actions equal to the difference of the opposing tech levels.
-Using the previous example, the primitive civilization would receive disadvantage 3 on all actions in which the technology disparity plays an important role, while the intergalactic empire would receive advantage 3 on such actions.
+Using the previous example, the primitive civilization would receive disadvantage 3 on all actions in which the technology disparity plays an important role, while the intergalactic empire would conversely have advantage 3.

 enormous.
 Moving it requires a focus action, which allows it to be moved up to 30 feet.